A Treatise on Differential Geometry and its role in Relativity Theory: Metric tensor on a manifold : Metric tensor field

 \section{Metric tensor on a manifold\,: Metric tensor field}

-A metric tensor field $g$ on a manifold $M$ is a symmetric tensor of type (0,2) such that it behaves as a metric on the tangent space $T_P$ at every point $P$ of $M$.
+~~~A metric tensor field $g$ on a manifold $M$ is a symmetric tensor of type (0,2) such that it behaves as a metric on the tangent space $T_P$ at every point $P$ of $M$.
 We term this (0,2) tensor on the manifold as the metric of the manifold so that it is possible to define the notion of the distance between two points on the manifold and the curvature of the space\,(will be discussed in Sec.
 1.11.).
 The differentiability of the metric tensor is essential for defining more structure on the manifold.
 So the metric tensor must be at least continuous.
 As a result, the canonical form of the metric tensor is same throughout the manifold and hence the signature is fixed.
-This is called the signature of the manifold.\\\\ Suppose $\gamma$ is a curve on the manifold with parameter $\lambda$, {\it i.e.,} $\gamma : x^\alpha =x^{\alpha} (\lambda)$.
-So the tangent vector at any point on the curve is $t^\alpha =\frac{dx^\alpha}{d\lambda}$.
-Then distance between two infinitesimal points on the curve is defined as
+This is called the signature of the manifold.\\